-- To create understanding of human built environment as a holistic, living entity from macro to micro scales, and shaped by geographic and socio-cultural forces as well as by historic, political and economic factors, through study of and design within the context of rural settlements. - To enable a comprehensive study of rural settlement and architecture in order to understand them as exemplar of collective design that evolved through various parameters. - To observe changes in the above, analyse their nature and causes for them. - If required, to explore possible policy and physical interventions towards positive changes within the context studied. - To enable design process that engages context and community.
+- To create understanding of the human built environment as a holistic, living entity from macro to micro scales, and shaped by geographic and socio-cultural forces as well as by historic, political and economic factors, through study of and design within the context of rural settlements. - 2.
+To enable a comprehensive study of rural settlement and architecture in order to understand them as exemplars of collective design that evolved through various parameters. - 3.
+To observe changes in the above, analyse their nature and causes for them. - 4.
+If required, to explore possible policy and physical interventions towards positive changes within the context studied. - 5.
+To enable a design process that engages context and community.

 Rural settlements offer an opportunity to understand basic aspects of human built environment and what goes into its making/ influences it.
 The interrelationship between built form and society will be studied, understood and established, starting from either end as required.
-Study of specific modes of rural/vernacular/traditional architecture including their morphology, local materials and construction techniques, details, meaning, etc., will be done to give an insight into the particulars and universals of architecture.
+Study of specific modes of rural/vernacular/traditional architecture including their morphology, local materials and construction techniques, details, meaning, water supply and management etc., will be done to give an insight into the particulars and universals of architecture.
 Appropriate tools and processes can be used to aid the understanding.
 These include different methods of historical and socio-cultural study, oral history, discussions, information collection, surveys, maps, perceptual sketches, documentation through drawings, demographic study, assimilation and analysis.